mapcrafter2048/Literature-Review-Generator-ML-17/README.md

     python train.py
     ```

-   The training script will:
-   - Load and downsample the dataset.
-   - Preprocess the data using sliding window and padding.
-   - Train the T5 model on the dataset.
-   - Save the trained model to a specified directory.
+   This script will train the T5 model and save it to the specified directory.

-### Generating Summaries
+### Generating Literature Reviews

-After training the model, you can use it to generate summaries for new texts.

-1. Ensure the model and tokenizer are loaded:
+1. Load the trained model and tokenizer:

     ```python
     from transformers import AutoModelForSeq2SeqLM, AutoTokenizer